Springs BMAPs

 *Silver Glen Springs

-Springs BMAPs are being updated in 2025
+Springs BMAPs were updated in 2025

 Springs BMAPs are required to restore springs to health within a 20-year timeframe, and the clock started ticking when springs BMAPs were released in 2018, requiring the state to restore springs to health by 2038.